Finnoy Travel - Reviews, Stories and Tips

 Parking

-To pay for parking in Alicante in other cities of Spain, you can use the parking meter, which accepts cash and credit cards.
+To pay for parking in Alicante and other cities in Spain, you can use the parking meter, which accepts cash and credit cards.
 The parking spaces are marked with a white letter P on a blue background, and the time for payment is indicated on the signs.
 Once you have paid, the parking meter will provide a ticket to be placed on the dashboard.
 It's important to display the ticket as fines are given if it's not displayed, and it's cheaper to pay them immediately.

-The cost of parking in Alicante varies based on the proximity of public places and ranges from 0.30 cents for 30 minutes to 1.80 euros for 120 minutes.
+The cost of parking in Alicante varies based on the proximity of public places and ranges from 0.30 euros for 30 minutes to 1.80 euros for 120 minutes.
 It's worth noting that municipal parking is cheaper than private parking and offers daily, weekly, or longer-duration parking.
 For longer stays, it's advised to park in one of the car parks in the city centre, with parking rates varying from €1.20 to €2.00 per hour and a daily maximum of €11.00 to €24.00 depending on the location.

 Parking in the countryside is often free.
 Pay attention to traffic signs to avoid fines.